kaist-cp/cs431/homework/doc/hello_server.md

 * Interrupt handler: just follow the comments.
 * Thread pool: Ignore `ThreadPoolInner` first (it's used for `ThreadPool::join`), and implement the changes discussed above.
 * If you have questions, try looking up the [issue tracker](https://github.com/kaist-cp/cs431/issues).
-  There are many Q&A's from the previous iterations of this course and they are labeled by the topic.
+  There are many Q&A's from the previous iterations of this course, and they are labeled by the topic.
   For example, ["homework - cache" label](https://github.com/kaist-cp/cs431/issues?q=label%3A%22homework+-+cache%22+) lists the questions about `cache.rs`.
   Here are some Q&A's you may find useful for this homework:
     * https://github.com/kaist-cp/cs431/issues/339